 Why are we even talking about low-carb coffee?
 Isn’t coffee a zero-carb beverage?

-Let’s be honest, though.
+It is, but let’s be honest.
 The majority of Americans don’t take their coffee black.
 Only about 35% of them do, to be specific.

 It doesn’t matter whether someone’s having a cup of coffee with milk and sugar at home, or a latte or mocha from Starbucks or a local coffee shop.
 Most people are going to add something to their coffee.

-And that’s where carbs can add up.
+And that’s where carbs add up.
 Let’s explore.

 Low-Carb Diets, Carbs, and Beverages